Dispute an Expiation

 - Write to our Parking Expiations Processing Team, GPO Box 1732, Adelaide SA 5001, explaining your objections.
 Please include your contact details, the Expiation Number and the vehicle registration.

-- Have your case heard by a court.
-You can choose to have your matter dealt with in the Magistrate’s Court by notifying the Parking Administration Section in writing, GPO Box 1732, Adelaide SA 5001.
+- Have your case heard by the Magistrate's Court.
+You can choose to have your matter dealt with in the Magistrate’s Court by completing the Election to be Prosecuted form on the rear of the original Expiation Notice.
+Return the completed form to GPO Box 1732, Adelaide SA 5001.